Posted on

 Grab your skates and hit the ice!
 Our Kawartha Lake is the perfect hidden oasis to experience epic sunsets and fantastic views as you glide across the surface.
 (Ice thickness is not monitored, so please ensure you only go out once frozen solid).

-If skating isn’t your style, ditch the blades for a hook and line and try your hand at Ice Fishing at any of our lakefront Haliburton Cabins (Bone, Baylight, Penner, Willow, Kaya, Big Rock, Cove and Quasi) fishing permits required.
+If skating isn’t your style, ditch the blades for a hook and line and try your hand at Ice Fishing at any of our lakefront Haliburton Cabins (Bone, Baylight, Penner, Big Rock, Cove and Quasi) fishing permits required.
 Haliburton Forest also offers a Guided Ice Fishing Experience.

 From heart-pounding thrills to serene explorations, our beautiful province offers a spectrum of extreme adventures that will redefine your winter experience.